opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dds_instance_v3.md

 * `ssl` - (Optional) Specifies whether to enable or disable SSL.
 Defaults to true.

--> **Note:** The instance will be restarted in the background when switching SSL.
+-> The instance will be restarted in the background when switching SSL.
 Please operate with caution.

 The `datastore` block supports: